 Why is creating a brand marketing strategy important?

 Brand marketing can help you build a loyal customer base, increase sales, and achieve long-term brand affinity with your target consumers.
 It can also help you attract new customers and create a strong foundation for future growth.
 By developing a clear brand marketing strategy, you can ensure that all of your campaigns are integrated and aligned with your brand position.

 What are some KPIs of a brand marketing strategy?

-Several KPIs can be used to measure the success of your brand marketing programs.
-Some of the most common metrics include:
+Several marketing KPIs can be used to measure the success of your brand marketing programs.
+Some of the most common metrics include the following: